bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

+Ok, so we know what is our problem, but how to tell what's exactly piece of code causes the problem, was is the root cause from given symptom!

+And quick clue: All that's help doing it is fitting the term "OBSERVABILITY"

+[C] And let's focus on slow execution problem first.

+[C] Usually journey of backend engineer starts with an alert!
+This is usually a first symptom that you can - a notification that some process is slower than usual.

+[C] Then we can navigate to Grafana and drill down to certain component using metric signal

+[C] When we know roughly the component we can usually using Tracing thanks to Jaeger - to detect some slow request, and check exactly what were the timing of each phases,

+[C] And at then we hopefully can get some profiles of the program running itself, to check what exactly line of code is taking so much
+CPU cycles.
+I am not going to dive super deeply into profiling on my presentation there are links to good blog post about it, in this flamegraphs!

-At the end for we could see in our example: We spend lots of cycles on TextMarshaller and this is where we should focus.
+And at the end for we could see in our example thanks to different CPU profile view: Graph!

+...We spend lots of cycles on TextMarshaller and this is where we should focus our optimization on...

 ---
 @snap[north span-95 text-05 text-left padded]